George Seage

-George Richard Seage III (March 11, 1957 - January 2, 2021) was an epidemiologist and a professor at the Harvard T.H.
+George Richard Seage III (March 11, 1957 – January 2, 2021) was an American epidemiologist and a professor at the Harvard T.H.
 Chan School of Public Health and Director of the school's Program in the Epidemiology of Infectious Diseases.
 Seage specialized in HIV/AIDS research with a focus on “the behavioural and biological aspects of adult and pediatric HIV transmission, natural history and treatment.”
 At the Boston University School of Public Health (BUSPH), Seage was an Adjunct Associate Professor of Epidemiology in the Department of Epidemiology, Director of the Interdisciplinary Concentration in the Epidemiology of Infectious Diseases, and Director of the Pediatric AIDS Cohort Study (PHACS) data and analysis center.

 Biography

-Seage was born in Bethpage, New York to George R. and Lorraine Angelikas Seage.
+Seage was born in Bethpage, New York, to George R. and Lorraine Angelikas Seage.
 He was raised in Massapequa Park, New York.

 He graduated from Berner High School, earned a ScD and MPH from Boston University School of Public Health and BS in biology from Stony Brook University.

-Seage passed away from Acute myeloid leukemia on January 2, 2021.
+Seage died from Acute myeloid leukemia on January 2, 2021.
 He is survived by his parents, wife Ann Aschengrau and son Greg.